Incorporating LLM Embeddings for Variation Across the Human Genome: Introduction

-In addition to creating these embeddings, we plan to apply them in real world large-scale genetic studies.
-Specifically, we will use embedding-based representations for two complementary analyses.
-First, we will extend the recently developed Frequentist And Bayesian (FAB,~\citealp{bryan2025incorporating}) framework for gene tests to enable hypothesis testing in genome-wide association studies (GWAS) using variant-level embeddings.
-FAB provides valid frequentist inference while borrowing strength from Bayesian priors derived from external genomic resources, and in this project we will adapt it to operate on large-scale variant embeddings to improve power and control false discoveries in complex trait association testing.
-Second, we will develop embedding-augmented approaches for genetic risk prediction that go beyond standard polygenic risk scores (PRS).
-By integrating individual-level embeddings with conventional GWAS effect-size-based PRS, we aim to improve prediction accuracy and transferability across populations.
-This approach will be evaluated on phenotypes with clear public health relevance, including coronary artery disease, type 2 diabetes, and breast cancer, where improved risk prediction can directly inform screening, prevention, and precision medicine strategies.
+In addition to creating these embeddings, we develop embedding-augmented approaches for genetic risk predictions that go beyond standard polygenic risk scores (PRS).
+By integrating individual-level embeddings into conventional genome-wide association study (GWAS) effect-size-based PRS pipelines, we aim to improve prediction accuracy and computational efficiency.
+We evaluate this approach on phenotypes with clear public health relevance, including type 2 diabetes, prostate cancer, and blood lipid levels, where improved risk prediction can directly inform screening, prevention, and precision medicine strategies.
+Furthermore, we show that these LLM-embedding aided predictions perform comparably to and sometimes better than modern PRS methods including Clumping and Thresholding (CT) \citep{wray2007prediction, international2009commonCT}, LDPred2 \citep{prive2020ldpred2}, and Lassosum2 \citep{prive2022lassosum2}, demonstrating how these functional annotation derived embeddings can integrate semantic meaning with general pre-trained knowledge, and be broadly applied in downstream genetic analysis.